trankimtung/aws-llmops-workshop/.docs/00-getting-started.md

 - Visual Studio Code
 - Docker

-> __NOTE:__ It is recommended that you attempt the workshop in a development container, using the provided configuration.

 ## Setup your environment

+> __NOTE:__ It's recommended that you attempt the workshop in a development container, using the provided configuration.
+>
+> Follow these links to learn more about [Development Container](https://containers.dev/) and [Developing inside a container with Visual Studio Code](https://code.visualstudio.com/docs/devcontainers/containers).
+>
+> Skip this step if you are using development container.

 1. Ensure that you have the necessary dependencies installed.
-Skip this step if you are using the provided development container.
     - Docker
     - Python 3.11
     - Npm